 And only kittens, for the first months of life, have blue or gray eyes.
 All newborn kittens have blue eyes.

-The American type is the most like the Oriental.
-They have a lightweight skeleton, a short light silver coat with less undercoat and a rich green eye color.
-The shape of the eyes is round.
+The American type is have a lightweight skeleton, a short very soft silky light silver coat and a rich green eye color.
+The shape of the eyes are round.
 The ears are maximally diluted and positioned at an angle to the head.
 Vibrissa pads are least pronounced.

 The English type have an excellent color tone of short plush fur, vertical ears, and well-defined vibrissa pads.
 English types eyes have a typical almond-shape.